310mc/https-310mc.github.io-tl/source/_posts/management_story/chiaki.md

 {% endbubble %}

 {% bubble Keito %}
-I was never once *behind* you, you were simply messing around at the classroom door.
+I was never once *behind* you, you were simply messing around in front of the classroom door.

 Anyway, what were you doing?
 {% endbubble %}